 large intestinal diarrhea and inflammation using Inflammatory Bowel Disease (IBD) mouse models.

 Methods: The present study used 3% Dextran Sulfate Sodium (DSS)-treated colitis models.
 Red

 blood cell, platelet, and leukocyte counts in addition to hematocrit (Ht), hemoglobin (Hb), and colonic

 cytokine and chemokine levels were measured in DSS-treated C57BL/6J mice during the experimental

-Results: The disease activity index (DAI) was lower in 3% DSS-treated mice orally administered MJ
+Results: The Disease Activity Index (DAI) was lower in 3% DSS-treated mice orally administered

-using direct fast scarlet staining revealed that MJ prevented mucosal membrane ulceration and
+histology using direct fast scarlet staining revealed that MJ prevented mucosal membrane ulceration

-eosinophil infiltration of the mucosal membrane induced by the DSS treatment.
-Increases in colonic
+and eosinophil infiltration of the mucosal membrane induced by the DSS treatment.
+Increases in

 Conclusion: The present results suggest that M. japonicus cortex extracts are an effective treatment